jacoknapp/unifi-prune/README.md

 SSH onto your unifi conosle (settings -> control plane -> console, turn on ssh and set a password.)

 SSH into your console.
-THe username is root
+The username is root

 Run the following commands.